-The top U.S. cancer centers jointly called for an increase in vaccination against the human papilloma virus (HPV)
+The top cancer centers in the U.S. jointly called for an increase in vaccination against the human papilloma virus, or HPV

 The Duke Cancer Institute joined all 68 other top U.S. cancer centers in issuing a statement that urges increased HPV vaccinations to prevent cancer in response to low national vaccination rates for the human papillomavirus (HPV).
 These institutions collectively recognize insufficient vaccination as a public health threat and call upon the nation's physicians, parents and young adults to take advantage of a rare opportunity to prevent many types of cancer.

 Responding to Call for Action to Cure Cancer